The current african underdevelopment is a historical phenomenon. Justify.

 The Historical Causes of Africa’s Underdevelopment and the Path to Growth.

-The term 'underdevelopment' doesn't mean the absence of developent but a comparative term to compare the level of development between African, Asian and Latin American countries to developed countries like Britain, U.S.A, France and China.
+The term 'underdevelopment' doesn't mean the absence of developent but a comparison on the level of development between African, Asian and Latin American countries to developed countries like Britain, U.S.A, France and China.

 • Few and poor industries,